 Unless you’re looking at a mighty oak or a bombproof spike, if you have the choice always try and go off two equalised pieces.
-All suspect pieces, including all fixed gear, should be bounce tested before you commit to them and set up the anchor, as there’s nothing worse then hanging of some dodgy belay and a piece shifts, or worse still rips out!
+All suspect pieces, including all fixed gear, should be bounce tested before you commit to them and set up the anchor, as there’s nothing worse than hanging of some dodgy belay and a piece shifts, or worse still rips out!
 Once you’re happy with each piece.
-Equalise the set up and transfer over to it from the rope, and remember that life is a gift easily returned so don’t scrimp on the anchors.
+Equalise the setup and transfer over to it from the rope, and remember that life is a gift easily returned so don’t scrimp on the anchors.

-The back up anchor
+The back-up anchor

 If the gear is going to be scarce and you have a long retreat ahead, you may be forced to use single anchor points.
 The trick is to set one bomber primary piece, then back it up with one or sometimes two secondary pieces.
 This back-up piece must be attached to the rope so that it will hold the rope if the main anchor fails.
 Be aware of stretch when setting this backup because if the main anchor points stretch to the point that you’re weighing the back up as well, then you’re not really testing the main anchor.
 At the same time, you don’t want to have too much slack in the back-up anchor otherwise if the main anchor pops you’ll increase the shock loading.
 As soon as the leader is down and has set the new anchor and transferred over, they can connect the rope ends into the new anchor.
 This way if the anchor above fails when the second, who has removed the back-up anchor, is following, at least they won’t fall to their doom.
 This also gets you into the habit of seeing the importance of having bombproof anchors, when your hanging there thinking about your partner taking a factor 2 fall from fifty metres up!
 If things are really bad make sure the lightest person goes last and carrying the lightest sack.